sourcegraph/handbook/content/people-ops/from-graphbook/onboarding_remote_non_us.md

-# Onboarding prep for internationally distributed teammates
+# Onboarding prep for teammates based outside of U.S.

-The following are the to-do's necessary to prep for a new teammate's onboarding ahead of their first day.
+Below are the to-do's required for new teammate onboarding.

-## Dan to-do's
+## People Ops to-do's (prior to start date)

-- [ ] Alert Officengine of new hire.
+- [ ] Alert Officengine of new hire (their start date, location, and email) and have them send Expensify and Veem invites.

-- [ ] Set up Gusto account (if applicable).

-- [ ] Fill out I-9 paperwork (if applicable).
-.
-- [ ] Fill out E-Verify (if applicable).

-- [ ] Send Looker invite (if applicable).

-- [ ] Send HubSpot invite (if applicable).
+- [ ] Send welcome email with Sourcegraph welcome letter (template in Google Docs– contains set-up instructions).

-## Noemi to-do's

-- [ ] Send new teammate welcome email– ask them to bring their I9 docs on first day if onsite (if not, request for them to mail to HQ), ask for computer preference, birthday, shirt size, mailing address, and a picture of themselves.

-- [ ] Order computer, keyboard, mouse, and noise cancelling headphones.

 - [ ] Send Fiverr artist the new teammate's picture to create their caricature.

-- [ ] Confirm we have proper onboarding swag (Patagonia jacket, 2 shirts, notebooks, water bottle).

 - [ ] Ship them onboarding swag.

-- [ ] Assign them a buddy (consult their manager).

-- [ ] Create first day schedule.

 - [ ] Create Gmail account and add to appropriate email groups (team@sourcegraph.com, etc.).

+- [ ] Add their birthday and start/Sourcegraph anniversary date to the "Sourcegraph office" calendar.

 - [ ] Share team calendars ("Sourcegraph office" and "Not working").

-- [ ] Add them to recurring team meeting + demos calendar invite.
+- [ ] Add them to recurring team calendar invites (team meeting, Friday get-together).

-- [ ] Add their birthday and start/Sourcegraph anniversary date to the "Sourcegraph office" calendar.
+- [ ] Pair them up with a buddy (consult their manager).

 - [ ] Create Slack account.